Designation for Student Loans and Grants

 - maintain a loan repayment strategy.

-An educational institution may contact the Portfolio and Institutional Analysis Unit for a Review Application for De-Designation if they wish to request a review of the decision to de-designate.
+An educational institution may contact the Portfolio and Institutional Analysis Unit if they wish to request a review of the decision to de-designate.
+The educational institution must provide a written submission that addresses the issues identified in the de-designation letter and any other applicable information.

-The application form must be received within 60 calendar days from the date of the decision notification.
+The written submission must be received within 60 calendar days from the date of the decision notification.

-Alberta Student Aid will review all of the information submitted with the request for review and may contact the educational institution if additional information is required.
+Alberta Student Aid will review all of the information submitted and may contact the educational institution if additional information is required.
 As part of this review, a meeting with the educational institution’s representatives may be scheduled to seek further clarification.

 Once a decision has been made, the educational institution’s owner or designated representative will be notified in writing.